yihui/yihui.github.io/slides/r-intro-econ.md

   - the `graphics` package
   - once drawn, no way to modify it again (have to redraw everything)
   - functions to draw points, lines, polygons, ... like other languages
+  - many built-in types of plots (histogram, boxplot, bar chart, ...)
 - grid graphics
   - the `grid` package
   - more object-oriented: graphical elements are objects
   - can be modified without explicitly redraw the whole plot
+  - more like an infrastructure package (no built-in plot types)

 !SLIDE bulleted